-Published by Guernica Editions, Trinàcria will be released on November 2, 2013.
-For a sneak preview, read the excerpts posted on this web page.
-The following links allow you to visit the book's campaign site and to view its promotional video:
+Trinàcria is available online at Guernica Editions and Amazon.
+For a preview, read the excerpts, articles, and interviews posted on this web page.
+The following links, however, will allow you to visit the book's online site (with a photo gallery and advanced reviews) and to screen its promotional video:

 Shortly after the centennial of Garibaldi’s conquest, a Hollywood film crew invades Palermo to shoot an epic about the Italian Revolution.
 Researching the past, the director visits the Capuchin Monastery, whose catacombs contain over eight thousand mummies.
 Preserved among these is Marchesa Spinelli, dead for eighty years but still haunted by memories.
 Posthumously, she recalls her complicated relationships with Don Alfonso, her scientist father; Benjamin Ingham, a British wine merchant and an honorary Sicilian baron, whom the Marchesa failed to marry; Regina, her patriotic and rebellious granddaughter, who idolizes Verdi and Garibaldi; and Giacomo Leopardi, the doomed Romantic poet.